 What are blood glucose meters used for?

 Continuous monitoring keeps blood sugar levels within target ranges, reducing the risk of hyperglycaemia (high blood sugar) and hypoglycaemia (low blood sugar).
-Real-time adjustments, based on data provided by Freestyle Libre, facilitate proactive and accurate blood glucose management.
+Real-time adjustments, based on data provided by the Freestyle Libre 2 meter, facilitate proactive and accurate blood glucose management.

 Well-controlled blood sugar levels are associated with a reduced risk of chronic complications, such as cardiovascular disease, and a better quality of life.
 Minimising blood sugar spikes and wide variations also reduces oxidative stress and inflammation, factors that contribute to premature ageing.